 Anne-Marie Armour, MSW, RSW

 My name is Anne-Marie and I am a registered social worker and therapist practicing on the unceded traditional and ancestral territories of the Lekwungen people in Victoria, BC.
 I am a passionate advocate for increasing access to psychedelic-assisted therapies and reforming drug policy to include the perspectives of people with lived and living experience.
 As the field of psychedelics would not exist without the wisdom of Indigenous Knowledge Keepers who have maintained relationships with sacred plants and fungi for centuries, I believe that reciprocity and the amplification of Indigenous voices must be at the forefront of this movement.
-My educational background is in Psychology (BA, 2012) and Social Work (BSW, 2015 & Clinical MSW, 2021).
-I have completed Dr. Gabor Mate's Compassionate Inquiry workshop (2018) and the Multidisciplinary Association for Psychedelic Studies (MAPS) Zendo Project workshop (2018).
-I also completed TheraPsil's Fundamentals of Psychedelic-Assisted Psychotherapy training (2021) and am currently enrolled in a 2 year Focusing-Oriented Therapy certification program (2023 completion).
 I have extensive work experience in low-barrier harm reduction service provision in Vancouver’s Downtown Eastside and am a current Board Member with the Overdose Prevention Society.
 I have also worked for two of Canada's leading psychedelic organizations, MAPS Canada and TheraPsil, where I supported patients at end-of-life to access legal psilocybin-assisted therapy through Health Canada's section 56 exemption process.
-I am currently in private practice, providing psilocybin-assisted psychotherapy to individuals who have been granted approval by Health Canada, as well as psychedelic preparation and integration therapy to the broader public as a harm reduction measure.
-I also work with individuals who use substances from a harm reduction philosophy.
-In addition to therapy, I provide psychedelic and harm reduction consultation services to individuals and organizations.
+I hold degrees in Psychology (BA), Social Work (BSW), and Clinical Social Work (MSW) and have specialized training in Psilocybin-Assisted Therapy, Accelerated Resolution Therapy (ART), and Focusing-Oriented Therapy.